Key Takeaways

 FinCEN, or the Financial Crimes Enforcement Network, is a bureau of the U.S. Department of the Treasury responsible for implementing and enforcing regulations to prevent financial crimes, including money laundering, the financing of terrorism, and large-scale foreign corruption.
 This extends to supporting initiatives like the Kleptocracy Asset Recovery Rewards Program, which aims to recover stolen assets linked to foreign government corruption.
 The agency also oversees compliance with anti-money laundering (AML) regulations and countering the financing of terrorism (CFT), including the AML whistleblower program.

-FinCEN works with other federal regulators, including the Department of Justice, the U.S. Securities and Exchange Commission (SEC), and the Commodity Futures Trading Commission (CFTC) to bring criminal, civil, and forfeiture actions.
+FinCEN works with other federal regulators, including the Department of Justice, the U.S. Securities and Exchange Commission (SEC), and the Commodity Futures Trading Commission (CFTC), and relies on information provided by banks and other financial institutions to bring criminal, civil, and forfeiture actions.

 FinCEN’s primary goal is to safeguard the financial system by combating money laundering, sanctions evasion, fraud, corruption, and other financial crimes.